 Aloe Vera Capsules

 An encapsulated supplement can be a very convenient option.
-Capsules are easy to swallow and usually concentrated into a small serving — no juice to choke down.
+Capsules are easy to swallow and usually concentrated into a small serving – no juice to choke down.
 I recommend Aloe Fuzion™.
 Aloe Fuzion is made from 100% organic inner-leaf aloe vera.
 It’s aloin-free and has the highest amount of acemannan available anywhere (acemannan is the polysaccharide in aloe that supports digestive health).
-The product is new but we’ve already gotten a lot of great feedback.
+The product is has gotten a lot of great feedback.

 - McKeith, Gillian.
 Dr. Gillian McKeith's Living Food for Health: 12 Natural Superfoods to Transform Your Health.
 North Bergen, NJ: Basic Health Publications, 2005.
 Print.